hadeybamz/ghanaembassy-doha/README.md

-# Euro-Travels
+# Ghana Embassy Doha-Qatar
-A Free Responsive Agency Template
+A demo site for the ghana embassy newly opened in doha-qatar